Before you begin

 - SQL Server 2016

-Important: Celigo strongly recommends NOT using MSSQL server version 2008 R2 since it's no longer supported by Microsoft.
-If you are unable to connect, or if you run into trouble in any way while integrating, you won't get any support from Microsoft for version 2008 R2, and the Celigo Support team will not be able to help you resolve your issues.
+Important: Celigo strongly recommends not selecting MSSQL server version 2008 R2 since it’s no longer supported by Microsoft.
+If you are unable to connect or run into trouble while integrating to this version, you won’t get any support from Microsoft, and the Celigo Support team will not be able to help you resolve your issues.
 Upgrade to a newer MSSQL server version before building integrations.

 Host (required): Enter the hostname or IP address of the server to connect to.
 These values were created during SQL Server setup.

 Database name (required): Provide the database name created during SQL Server setup.

 Username (required): Enter the username created by the SQL Server administrator for this account.

 Password (required): Enter the password created by the SQL Server administrator for this account.

 Instance name (or Port required): Specify the instance name to connect to, assuming that the SQL Server Browser service is running on the database server and UDP port 1434 is reachable.
 If you set the instance name, you cannot also set the Port, below; they are mutually exclusive connection options.